A MANIFESTO FOR A MORE UNITED WORLD!

 32. On even rarer occasions when such an incongruity happens to a group of people, members of the group will be reassured of their own sanity by their collective experience, and this experience may well become extremely noteworthy, but ultimately the vast majority of people will not take their claims too seriously as these claims will be beyond the realm of the mainstream of perceptual experience.

 33. Occasionally, objects will simply disappear from perceptual reality only to be found in plain sight at a later date – an acknowledged anomaly known as Disappearing Object Phenomenon (D.O.P).
-The time period for this will usually be short and the individual will usually put it down to their own lack of awareness or focus.
+The time period for this will usually be short (although this is not always the case) and the individual will usually put it down to their own lack of awareness or focus.
 Some will also ascribe it to the ‘strange’ category.

 34. Coincidence is a genuine problem and, owing to the complexity of the perceptual reality system, cannot be avoided, but not to worry – people will generally dismiss it as … coincidence.